-I never had to ask because I think there was only one scan and that was a scan that happened to have it in emergency.
+I never had to ask because I think there was only one scan and that was a scan that happened in emergency.
 That was done by a male sonographer, but at that point from a religious belief perspective as well, it was an essential care situation, and I had my sister-in-law with me.
 (Interview #3)